mtiller-jh/literate-jl-mwe/README.md

 ```

 What is strange is that running the working version actually generates a file
 `./other/sample-4.svg` so why is it reporting that this file is missing?
+I even
+tried creating the directory `./docs/other` in case it was somehow reframing the
+current directory to be `./docs` but that doesn't change the error.

+In short, I don't understand what `Literate.jl` is complaining about in the case
+of the `./run-from-root.jl` script.
+What should I be doing differently?